SoyabKarki/Predictive-Modeling-for-Agriculture/README.md

-## Crop Prediction using Logistic Regression
+## Predictive Modeling for Agriculture

 This project aims to build a multi-class Logistic Regression model to predict categories of "crop" with a F1 score of more than 0.5.